Holy Trinity Catholic School (2022)

 To provide ongoing support, a guiding coalition was formed with representation from each teacher team.
 Our new instructional leadership team helped determine next steps in learning and created group accountability.
 By keeping a pulse on climate, identifying areas for growth, celebrating accomplishments, advising on professional development needs, and planning building-wide peer-based instructional rounds, this leadership team ensures teachers have ownership of our continuous improvement.

-While we have strong systems and structures in place, we strengthen our daily to day practices by continuing to learn about and reflect on strategies to best meet the needs of all students as a collaborative team.
+While we have strong systems and structures in place, we strengthen our day-to-day practices by continuing to learn about and reflect on strategies to best meet the needs of all students as a collaborative team.
 Our learning as a PLC is never done.
 To build capacity, teacher leadership, and ownership of the process, we began a cycle of one representative from each collaborative team attending the PLC at Work conference each year with the ultimate goal over time of having every teacher attend.
 This allows us to differentiate learning to each team’s needs.
 For example, one team lead might attend breakout sessions on common formative assessments as their next steps for growth, while another might attend a breakout session on designing interventions.
 This allows us to create a culture of continuous learning and improvement anchored in the PLC process.

 We have seen a continual increase in the number of students entering our system with high needs, which has also impacted our building-wide proficiency data.
 However, since becoming a PLC, we have seen the number of students who qualify for ELL and IEP services decreasing over time after our initial increase six years ago.
 Our ability to utilize our RTI/MTSS system to intervene early in targeted skill areas has allowed us to exit more students from these programs.
 We have also been able to better utilize data to quickly identify students who are missing critical skills and implement a collaborative response.

 COVID-19 significantly impacted our ability to collaborate, and it reiterated to us the importance of this work.
 While COVID-19 has posed its challenges, our belief in the collective power of our PLC helps us keep student learning at the forefront.
-We are proud to continuously stretch our ability to prioritize learning, understand where each individual student is at in the process, implement a systematic plan to get them what they need to succeed, and celebrate their individual and collective growth as a Professional Learning Community.
+We are proud to continuously stretch our ability to prioritize learning, understand where each individual student is at in the process, implement a systematic plan to get them what they need to succeed and celebrate their individual and collective growth as a Professional Learning Community.

 1. Monitoring student learning on a timely basis.